daniel-van-houten/vscode-dotnet-flow-tools/content/base-instructions.md

 - Vary the use of lists and tables to avoid repetition, favoring narrative where it improves connectivity while also trying to avoid walls of text.

 You MUST:
-- Include a title, overview, and examples.
+- Include a title and overview
-- Document all business logic, decisions, and outcomes naturally within the narrative.
+- Document all business logic, validations, decisions, and outcomes naturally within the narrative.
 - Weave business rules and their rationale throughout the detailed phases.

 You MUST NOT: